YanzhongSu/slate/source/index.html.md

 `None`

-> The This endpoint returns JSON structured like this:
+> This endpoint returns JSON structured like this:

 ```json
 {